Bill-Zhan/ML_CodesFromScratch/README.md

-# NLP_EECS595
+# ML Codes From Scratch

-This repo is for the projects in the course EECS 595
+This repo is for the codes from scratch of popular ML/NLP algorithms